ronei-kunkel/minifram-php/README.md

 You see?
 The first example have 3 levels in path 1: "user", 2: "1" and 3: "delete".
 This path works fine.

 But the second example have 4 levels in path 1: "user", 2: "1", 3: "followers", 4: "mutual".
-This path pobablly not work (has not been actively tested).
+This path probablly not work (has not been actively tested).

 This behavior will be fixed in nexts updates to improve the development experience.